RSP-git-code/J.A.R.V.I.S-VirtualAssistant/README.md

 ## Requirements
 -  Current Python version or use  platforms like VS Code or jupyter
+-  You must have stable network connection as pywhatkit does not run offline
 - Libraries:
   - `speech_recognition`
   - `pyttsx3`